pulse2percept/pulse2percept/doc/topics/implants.rst

 Preparation includes preprocessing, image/video encoding, resampling onto the electrode array, raster scheduling, threshold calibration, and safety checks.
-The result is returned as a :py:class:`~pulse2percept.stimuli.Stimulus` and is not stored on the implant.
+The result is returned as a :py:class:`~pulse2percept.stimuli.Stimulus` object.

 Models call ``prepare_stim`` internally.
 Call it directly when the delivered stimulation itself is of interest: